 Even if you’re a seasoned home buyer, working with experienced professionals can be to your advantage.
 Your agent and lender are key to the process—from searching and negotiating to financing and filing paperwork.
 Finding the right people to help you takes time, but can potentially save you thousands of dollars down the road.

 Your lender is the one who allows you to borrow the funds to purchase your home, typically in the form of a mortgage.
-The lender is the only one who is with you during the home buying process as long as your agent, and likely, for years after the home is purchased.
+Aside from your agent, the lender is the only one who is with you during the home buying process, and likely for years after the home is purchased.
 At the beginning of the home buying process, the buyer will apply for pre-approval from multiple mortgage companies, usually three.
 After pre-approval, some buyers choose to switch their mortgage to another company, but most often, buyers borrow their mortgage from the company that pre-approved them.
 From then on, the mortgage company works with the buyer and the agent to hire the appraiser, orchestrate the escrow, and finalize the closing costs.
-After the sale, your lender will handle things like property taxes and insurance payments (in an account also called an escrow account, but separate from escrow that was set up during the sale), until such time as the mortgage is paid off.
+After the sale, your lender will handle things like property taxes and insurance payments (in an account also called an escrow account, but separate from escrow that was set up during the sale), until the mortgage is paid off.

 However similar they may seem, a home inspector is different than an appraiser.
-The Home Inspector enters the homebuying process fairly late, after an initial offer has been accepted but before a final price is negotiated.
-The Home Inspector takes a deep dive into the home’s condition, and estimates the cost of repairs.
+The home inspector enters the home buying process after an initial offer has been accepted but before a final price is negotiated.
+The inspector takes a deep dive into the home’s condition and estimates the cost of repairs.
 Armed with this information, the buyer can ask the seller to complete some of these repairs themselves, lower the total purchase price, or terminate the sale altogether.
-The importance of a Home Inspector cannot be overstated, and this person should be involved in pretty much every kind of home sale.
+The importance of a home inspector cannot be overstated, and this person should be involved in pretty much every kind of home sale.

-The appraiser is the one to determine the value of the property for sale.
+The appraiser determines the value of the property for sale.
 Standing between what the seller thinks the property is worth, and what you want to pay for it, is the appraiser.
-An appraiser does an on-site walk-through of the home, interior, and exterior conditions, and documents its compliance with property standards in addition to comparing other similar home sales in the area to determine the home’s value.
-In most cases, the Lender will have their own appraiser and is paid through the Lender as part of the loan agreement.
+An appraiser does an on-site walk-through of the home, interior and exterior conditions, and documents its compliance with property standards in addition to comparing other similar home sales in the area to determine the home’s value.
+In most cases, the lender will have their own appraiser and is paid through the lender as a part of the loan agreement.

 Frequently Asked Questions